christineymshen/BCRSp/README.md

 9. `3.summary_betatable.R`: Script to create Table 2 in the manuscript.
 10. `3.summary_kmeans.R`: Script for k-mean clustering on the spatial random effects to create Figure 9 in the manuscript and related figures in the Supplement.
 11. `3.summary_spatial.R`: Script to create Figure 8 in the manuscript and related figures in the Supplement.
-12. `3.summary_waic_beta.R`: Script to produce cross validation results using WAIC, and
+12. `3.summary_waic_beta.R`: Script to produce cross validation results using WAIC.